MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/message-trace-scc.md

 - You need to be assigned permissions before you can do the procedures in this article.
 You have the following options:
   - [Exchange Online RBAC](/exchange/permissions-exo/permissions-exo): Membership in the **Organization Management**, **Compliance Management** or **Help Desk** role groups.
-  - [Azure AD RBAC](../../admin/add-users/about-admin-roles.md): Membership in the **Global Administrator** or **Compliance Administrator** roles gives users the required permissions _and_ permissions for other features in Microsoft 365.
+  - [Microsoft Entra RBAC](../../admin/add-users/about-admin-roles.md): Membership in the **Global Administrator** or **Compliance Administrator** roles gives users the required permissions _and_ permissions for other features in Microsoft 365.

 ## Open message trace